Skip to content

 DifficultyEasy, medium, hard (ELO-calibrated)No difficulty levels

 Did you know?
 LearnClash’s question engine can produce questions on topics as narrow as “dinosaur paleontology” or “Mars exploration.”
-Fixed-category apps simply can’t cover those.
+Fixed-category apps can’t cover those.

 In our experience, the hardest part wasn’t making questions.
 It was checking them.
 LearnClash runs every question through an automated fact check first.
 Wrong or fuzzy ones get cut.
 That’s why accuracy holds up even on niche topics.

 Did you know?
 LearnClash covers topics as specific as “dinosaur paleontology” or “Mars exploration,” topics that would never appear in a fixed-category quiz app.
 For a sample, try our 43 general knowledge questions, 37 science trivia questions, 37 Lord of the Rings trivia questions, or 37 Harry Potter trivia questions.
-Winner: LearnClash.
-Infinite topics at every difficulty level beats a static question pool limited to six categories.

 Multiplayer: 18-Question Duels vs Random Wheel Spins

 LearnClash structures each duel as 6 rounds of 3 questions each, 18 questions total across 6 different topics.
 The algorithm ensures all 6 topics are distinct.
 A single duel might cover history, astronomy, cooking, sports, music, and biology.
 Breadth wins here.
-Each duel has a 48-hour window, so you can play at your own pace.
+Each duel has a 72-hour window, so you can play at your own pace.

 LearnClash duel with 18 questions across 6 topic groups (history, science, cooking, sports, music, art) and 48h timer vs Trivia Crack spinning wheel with 6 fixed categories and crown icons LearnClash structures duels as 18 questions across 6 diverse topics, while Trivia Crack uses a random wheel spin to select categories.